ericpatey/edgemiddle/README.md

-This repo provides a minimal reproduction of two bugs.
+This repo provides a minimal reproduction of three unexpected behaviors.

 ## Stripping of `ETag` header set by middleware when the middleware fully handles the request.